Aquatics | Fitness | Martial Arts | Outdoor Education | Team Sports | Ind./Dual Sports | Special Interest | Yoga

 REC GAMES: This class is designed to teach students the proper way to play different activities and games, while still managing to stay physically fit and socially active.
 Students will participate in a variety of individual and team activities.
 This curriculum will provide students with the opportunity to practice and develop the skills necessary to maintain a healthy lifestyle.
-Some of the units during the semester may include but are not limited to, badminton, basketball, kickball, dodge ball, soccer, floor hockey, ultimate Frisbee, volleyball.
+Some of the units during the semester may include but are not limited to: badminton, basketball, kickball, dodgeball, soccer, floor hockey, ultimate frisbee, and volleyball.
 Some units are 1 week units while others are 2 weeks long.
-This is designed so we can be flexible with our schedule as participation and content varies per activity.
+This is designed for flexibility as participation and content varies per activity.

 SOCCER: The main objective of the course is to expose the student to the game of soccer in a fashion that will enable the player to become an intelligent spectator and participant.
-Time will be devoted to developing and improving the fundamental skills: dribbling, passing, trapping, juggling, heading, shooting, and goaltending.
-Competition will provide an opportunity for the student to demonstrate soccer skill and develop the basic strategy used in the game.
+Time will be devoted to developing and improving the fundamental skills: dribbling, passing, trapping, juggling, heading, shooting, and goal tending.
+Competition will provide an opportunity for the student to demonstrate soccer skills and develop the basic strategy used in the game.

 SOCCER (ADVANCED): This course is for students who have taken the first level activity or for those who have a strong background in soccer.
 In addition to technique, emphasis will be placed on modern tactics applied through small games.
-The class will be held on fridays from 10:00a -12:00p at the Wien Soccer Stadium at Baker Athletics Complex.
-Shuttle bussed will be available.
-Please note this class will require additonal travel time to and from Mornignside Campus to Baker Athletics Complex
+The class will be held on Fridays from 10:00am -12:00pm at the Wien Soccer Stadium at Baker Athletics Complex.
+Shuttle busses will be available.
+Please note this class will require additonal travel time to/from Mornignside Campus to Baker Athletics Complex

 VOLLEYBALL: Volleyball is a dynamic team game utilizing a variety of individual skills and group interplay.
 Active involvement is essential to personal improvement and enjoyment.
-Skills to be taught include service, passing, setting, blocking, attack, and emergency skills.
-Strategy and skills will be practiced in lead-up games and situation drills.
+Skills to be taught include serving, passing, setting, blocking, attacking, and emergency skills.
+Strategy and skills will be practiced in lead-up games and situational drills.
 Personal skill development and team dynamics will be stressed.
 Power volleyball rules will serve as a guideline for game situations.

 RACQUETBALL: Students will learn the fundamental skills of racquetball through demonstrations and drills.
-Group instruction will include the forehand, backhand, service, basic shots, and strategy.
+Group instruction will include the forehand, backhand, serving, basic shots, and strategy.
 Individualized instruction will be geared to the students' skill levels.
 Competitive opportunities will be available during the latter part of the course.
 Court etiquette and safety precautions are stressed.
-There is a $15 fee for protective eye guards.
+There is a $25 fee for protective eye guards.

-SQUASH: In the first few sessions of the course time will be devoted to equipment selection and use, court dimensions, court etiquette, safety precautions and the rules that govern play.
-Group lectures will be on different grips, court position, basic strokes and shots, service and basic strategy.
+SQUASH: In the first few sessions of the course, time will be devoted to equipment selection and use, court dimensions, court etiquette, safety precautions and the rules that govern play.
+Group lectures will be on different grips, court position, basic strokes and shots, serving and basic strategy.
 Students will be paired according to skill level and will participate in drills to develop fundamental skills.
 Individual instruction will be geared to the students' skill level.
 Competitive opportunities will be available during the latter part of the course.
-There is a $15 fee for protective eye guards.
+There is a $25 fee for protective eye guards.

 CHEERLEADING/DANCE TEAM: This course is ONLY for the students on the Columbia Dance Team who perform during intercollegiate athletic contests.
 Students must attend three weekly practice sessions and participate at designated intercollegiate games.

 FENCING: A sport which requires balance, sense of distance, timing, technical skills and speed.
-The Monday and Wednesday class will be using the Sabre.
-The Tuesday and Thursday class will be using the Epee.
-How to hold the Sabre/Epee, methods of attack and defense, and the rules of combat are explained.
+The Monday and Wednesday class will use the Sabre.
+The Tuesday and Thursday class will use the Epee.
+How to hold the Sabre/Epee, methods of attack and defense, and the rules of combat all are explained.

 ROWING: This course is designed for beginner and experienced rowers.
 In the initial sessions of the course, time will be devoted to general cardiovascular fitness and strength training, with an emphasis on rowing-specific exercises.
 Group lectures will cover the basic rowing motion, safe lifting technique, and how to design an effective training plan.
 As the semester progresses, there will be longer, more difficult, and more involved workouts.

 IYENGAR YOGA: Hatha yoga taught with the Iyengar teaching method.
-Focus on alignment and precision in the yoga poses with the use of props.
+This class focuses on alignment and precision in the yoga poses with the use of props.